JeremyJalpha/Getting-Started/README.md

-A List of Links to Get started in Blockchain Quickly.
+A List of links to get started in Blockchain quickly.
 -----------------------------------------------------

 Disclaimer
 ----------
 The below links are for informative and learning purposes only.
 This list is not financial advice please do your own research.

-Blockchain Legal precedents
+Blockchain legal precedents
 ---------------------------
 https://www.nortonrosefulbright.com/en/inside-fintech/blog/distributed-ledger-technologies-blockchain-and-smart-contracts

-Back to basics for Beginners
+Back to basics for beginners
 ----------------------------
 1. [Video - But how does bitcoin actually work?](https://www.youtube.com/watch?v=bBC-nXj3Ng4)
 2. [Video - How Bitcoin Works in 5 Minutes (Technical)](https://www.youtube.com/watch?v=l9jOJk30eQs)